kdmarble/colora11y/README.md

 # colora11y
 Built for OSU Summer 2020 Hackathon

 Approximately 8 percent of the population are color blind.
-Our goal is to create a web app that tests if a combination of colors is color-blind friendly or will present conflicting colors.
-It can be a useful tool for web designers to quickly test a series of colors that they wish to use, it can also be used to test a web page via a url.
-The web app will then mark conflicting color and suggest alternatives.
+Our goal is to create a web app that tests if a combination of colors is color-blind friendly or if they will present conflicting colors.
+You can enter your color palette via hex color codes to receive possible conflicting colors.
+You can also enter the link to any website, and our app will retrieve the 10 most common colors that appear on that website, and return any possible conflicting colors.